Skip to main content

 http.Client does have a method called Do.

-Do(req http.Request) (http.Response, error) But we are not injecting the client into the method instead we are creating the client so it still can’t be mocked.
-We need to use an interface to mock the client.
+Do(req http.Request) (http.Response, error) But we are not injecting the client into the method instead we are creating the client so we will need to do the same as above, create a mock server, and pass the request to the mock server.

 type Requester interface {